 Wholeness and Agile

-Being part of an Agile team, you get to know the other team members extremely well.
+Being part of an Agile team, you get to know the other team members exceptionally well.
 Their strength, weaknesses, potential, and motivations become transparent as the team evolves.
 Getting to know each other on a deeper level builds trust, as long as individual values are not in conflict and the team can rally behind a common purpose.
 Trust and purpose are two vital components in creating an environment that allows people to bring their whole self to work.
 However, the lack of self-management discussed above might put some restrictions on what people are willing to share outside the team.

 Evolutionary Purpose and Agile